psteitz/invitation/calculus/cardinality.md

 The [_Continuum Hypothesis_](https://en.wikipedia.org/wiki/Continuum_hypothesis) states that there is no infinite cardinality between that of the natural numbers and that of the real numbers.

+Show that the power set of a set has to be strictly bigger than the set - i.e., show that for every set $A$, it is not possible to have an injective function from the set of subsets of $A$ into $A$.